quchen/amoeba/README.md

   - What size of a network can a single computer handle?
 (In particular my Raspi) :-)

-  - Heal nodes as quickly as possible in case something happens to all their neighbourssssssssss
+  - Heal nodes as quickly as possible in case something happens to all their neighbours